B2B lead generation strategies

 Outsourcing Your Outbound

 No matter what type of inbound marketing you use, nothing can quite replace the power of outbound marketing.
-Even with all of the strategies above put into place, statistics show that the importance of keeping up with cold calls and appointment-setting services with potential prospects cannot be overstated:
+Even with all of the strategies above put into place, statistics show that the importance of keeping up with cold calls and sales appointment-setting with potential prospects cannot be overstated:

 • According to the Rain Group study, 57% of C-level buyers prefer that salespeople call them